mahdi12167/libmini/libmini/qtviewer/README.txt

  http://libmini.googlecode.com/svn/libmini/WIN32

 Additionally we need GDAL to be installed.
-In your project directory get gdal via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
+In your project directory get GDAL via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
 In the GDAL source directory we have to tweak some variables in the nmake.opt file:
  MSVC_VER -> use 1600 to identify MSVC 10.0 for example, other versions accordingly
- GDAL_HOME -> point it to a directory below the qtviewer source package Usually this means that we point it to our project directory Or point it to a "gdal" subdirectory in that project directory Open a MSVC command prompt via
+ GDAL_HOME -> point it to a directory below the qtviewer source package Usually this means that we point it to our project directory Open a MSVC command prompt via
  Programs -> MSVC -> Tools -> MSVC Command Prompt
 Navigate to the GDAL source directory and type